DynamoDS/DynamoPrimer/en/Appendix-B_Geometry-with-DesignScript/B-8_Intersection-and-Trim.md

 crvs_moved = crvs.Translate(0, 0, 10);
 ```

-The Trim method is very similar to the Intersect method, in that it is defined for almost every piece of geometry.
-Unlike intersect, there are far more limitations on Trim than on Intersect
+The *Trim* method is very similar to the Intersect method, in that it is defined for almost every piece of geometry.
+However, there are far more limitations on *Trim* than on *Intersect*.

 **Trim**